Larry Kaul, Founder and CEO, Kaul Sales Partners

 Challenges building an in-house sales department

 Niche technology consultants face a steep challenge if dependable referral revenue streams dwindle or don’t drive needed growth.
 Head count is usually comprised of a few partners who have spent decades being both rainmakers and acquiring deep skills that justify big invoices.
 The article of course applies to all B2B oriented companies in services and software.

 When the referral business goes quiet and every client is maxed for upsells, they have to build out a professional sales facet to their organization.
 But adding discrete technical skill sets for project support is easier than just “plugging in” a salesperson.

-Joyce Query spent 25 years building her cross-industry ECM (enterprise content management) consultancy, i-Squared, which over the years has evolved to primarily deliver custom SharePoint implementations due to the tool’s ubiquity.
+Our spent 25 years building her cross-industry ECM (enterprise content management) consultancy, which over the years has evolved to primarily deliver custom SharePoint implementations due to the tool’s ubiquity.

-When faced with the need for more clients, Joyce encountered every flavor of challenge typically experienced by small IT consultancies who try to build their own sales capabilities in-house:
+When faced with the need for more clients, she encountered every flavor of challenge typically experienced by small IT consultancies who try to build their own sales capabilities in-house:

 • It is extremely difficult to ID and hire the right salesperson.